 Best Practice #2: Recognize the efforts

-It might sound obvious, but companies need to show appreciation for the good work done by the employees.
+It might sound obvious, but companies need to show employee appreciation for the good work done by their employees.
 Recognition is one of the top three motivators, according to a study.
 Organizations that recognize the employees’ efforts are most likely to have less attrition.

 Best Practice #3: Invest in your people